mohamedhayibor/ideas4Free/README.md

 > intended users: High performing individuals

+#### 21. Create device that downloads someone's entire memory (with possibility to strip out the bad parts).
+If we figure out how to install into another person's brain even better.
+We would save individuals hours of toiling to learn subject already studied and well understood by humans.
+(Huge saving in time)

+> intended users: Just about anybody

+#### 22. Create a device that installed in the brain that will serve as identification. (no remembering password, visas, passport, or ids) - see: (hardProblems/citizenshipProblem)

+#### 23. Build an island that fully implements a distributed system in whatever global decisions (computer aided weighting system):  design, food, buildings, global agenda ... (better version of capitalism and democracy combined, avoid any type of socialism we experienced in the past)

+> intended users: individuals sick of the current political systems

+#### 24. Build a Hologram technology that can be projected into any surface (watch, walls, table, anywhere) "VR without wearing a mask"

+#### 25. Software technology that continuously goes through all open source projects for automated testing (bugs, security vulnerabilities - no need for writing manual tests anymore)

+#### 26. Device or technology that gets rid of natural ovulation (The male and female will provide respective bank of spermatozoids and ovules > only the best cells will be matched and feconded with - no more infants with disabilities - healthier humans - 100x improvements)

+#### 27. Create technology that can bear an egg all the way to maturation (whole 9 months - gain of productivity for all females)

+#### 28. Create alternatives to sexual intercourse (device that will activate appropriate parts of the brain for that need - no more STDs or AIDS after a generation)

+#### 29. technology that sucks out all nutrients out of every ounce of a dead body for better agriculture or transmutation in energy.

+#### 30. Create an alternate shower technology: instead of wasting of gallons of water, high pressurized humid air will be used. (gain of productivity as well: will potentially last for 30 seconds)

+#### 31. Create technology that can transfer one's consciousness to younger clones. (bodies will be just vehicles)

 # Final thought
 I will be more than happy if you implement any of them and make billions or just for fun.